thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Gets the background color of the toolbar action.
+Gets the background color of the messageDisplayAction.

 .. api-header::
    :label: Parameters